 It is vitally important that the children are reading regularly at home to an adult.
-The more they can practise at home, the better they will become.
+The more they can practice at home, the better they will become.

 We are trying to listen to children read in class as often as possible, but it is quite difficult to fit it in with all of the other learning that is taking place.
-Also, we are listening to group reading every day, where a small group of children all read from the same text and we focus on decoding, blending, fluency and use of expression
+We have a weekly comprehension lesson to help with understanding the text.

 We have a class guided reading session at least once a week, where we share the class text.

-If your child has read 5 or more times at home, over the week, they will receive a house point and a sticker on their reading chart - this year the theme is 'Reading Around the World'.
+If your child has read 5 or more times at home, over the week, they will receive a house point and a sticker on their reading chart - this year the theme is 'Castle Quest'.
 Every time they achieve 5 stickers, they receive a certificate in celebration assembly.